 For example, you can cut 200 calories a day from food by skipping out on dessert or a bottle of soda.
 Or you can burn 200 calories from running two miles or from a moderate 20-minute workout.
 Both are completely effective methods to achieve the same goal.

 It can be much more difficult to consistently cut a large number of calories through activity alone (1,2).
 In addition, exercise typically represents only a small portion of your day and overall calorie expenditure—physical activity, or TEA and NEAT, only accounts for a small portion (10 to 30%) of your total daily calorie burn.

 Source: Adapted from Frontiers in Physiology

-  This is exactly why you shouldn’t use exercise as an excuse to eat whatever you want - you cannot exercise away from poor nutrition.
-Changing your eating habits is the single most effective approach to calorie control, exercise is typically supplemental to this.
+This is exactly why you shouldn’t use exercise as an excuse to eat whatever you want—you cannot out-exercise poor nutrition.
+Changing your eating habits is the single most effective approach to calorie control, and exercise is typically supplemental to this.

 Your goal to lose weight aside, movement is still important for health!
 Large studies from around the world have associated sedentary behavior with a variety of poor health outcomes, including increased mortality (3,4,5,6,7).
 Prolonged sitting has also been associated with an increased risk for diabetes, cardiovascular disease, and cancer (8,9).

 If you physically aren't able to exercise, low-impact activities like walking or light housework can still greatly benefit your calorie burn and overall health.
 Try parking further away at the store or taking a walk on your lunch break, even if it's only 5-10 minutes can also be a form of exercise.

 Is There a Magic Pill for Weight Loss?